College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 Vidgo is a newer streaming service.
 Age aside, it’s a suitable choice if you want to stream college football games live.

-The platform is cheaper than other options, with the base package costing $64.95 per month.
+The platform is in line with other premium options, with the base package costing $69.99 per month.
+This gives you access to:

 - All of the ESPN Networks